Urdatorn/aristophanis-cantica/README.md

   - a syll is ὀξύς if it has an acute and the subsequent syll is light
 - Count compatible syllables

+These metrics should also be run on subsets of
+- rhythmic genres:
+  - on trochaic verses only
+  - on iambic verses only
+  - on Aeolic verses only
+- individual plays

+We search for statistical development
+- between the songs within a play (are the earlier or latter more responding?
+Linear dev?)
+- between all plays
+- between machine generated clusters of plays!

 ## TODO

 ☐ word breaks